faster-cpython/ideas/3.12/interpreter_definition.md

 Variables can either be defined in the input, output, or in the C code.
 Variables defined in the input may not be assigned in the C code.
-If an `ERROR_IF` occurs, all values will be removed from the stack.
+If an `ERROR_IF` occurs, all values will be removed from the stack;
+they must already be `DECREF`'ed by the code block.
-If a `DEOPT_IF` occurs, no values will be removed from the stack or the instruction stream.
+If a `DEOPT_IF` occurs, no values will be removed from the stack or the instruction stream; no values must have been `DECREF`'ed or created.

 Semantics
 ---------